wandera7/Wandera7/README.md

 -->
 I'm a Software-engineer with love for both frontend web development and backend web development.
 I'm currently working with both React and Ruby on Rails to create full-stack web apps.
 I strive to be able to come up with my own start up and influence other young developers like me .

-**Fun Facts**

-⚡ The first language used to program "Hello World" was C

-⚡ I love animation .
-My favorite anime is **Naruto**

-⚡ If I'm not coding, you'll likely find me playing a video game.
-My favorite game is **Call Of Duty**

 ## 🔭 My Current Tech Stack
 ![HTML Badge](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![CSS Badge](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)